Meanwhile: Europeans are not cowards: Fletcher Crossman

 The writer, an English teacher, previously worked as a radio and television journalist in Britain.

-10 thoughts on “Meanwhile: Europeans are not cowards: Fletcher Crossman”
+10 responses to “Meanwhile: Europeans are not cowards: Fletcher Crossman”

 Perhaps Europeans don’t have the most courageous of instincts.
 Not anymore.
 They still live in the shadow of two unthinkable wars, and have learnt that patriotism and courageous instincts have too often resulted in corruption, destruction and death.